SannyBold/RNA-Seq_analysis_FGT/README.md

 * preparation of sample metadata
 * filtering of low-count genes
 * library-size normalisation using DESeq2
-* comparison of expression-data transformations
 * exploratory analysis using PCA and sample-distance heatmaps
 * differential gene-expression analysis with DESeq2
 * annotation of Ensembl gene identifiers using `biomaRt`
-* visualisation of differential expression using MA plots, heatmaps and volcano plots
+* visualisation of differential expression using MA plots and volcano plots
 * examination of genes highlighted in the original study
 * gene-set enrichment analysis using `fgsea`
 * investigation of enriched Hallmark pathways and leading-edge genes